Christian music festival: In the United States

 While the members of Jesus People USA had long been involved in Christian festivals around the country, the Chicago organization founded the Cornerstone Festival in 1984, influenced by the Greenbelt festival of the UK with which Jesus People USA shared a common heritage.
 Seeing the trend toward conservatism, Cornerstone was designed to set itself apart by being artistically unrestrictive.
 Its design came from the counter-culture of JPUSA itself, with an intent to appeal to an audience that may not have been attracted to more conservative forms of music.
-As Cornerstone magazine editor Jon Trott later characterized it: "Cornerstone would be to Jesus festivals what Seven Up was to cola: the unfestival."
+As Cornerstone magazine editor Jon Trott later characterized it: "Cornerstone would be to Jesus festivals what 7Up was to cola: the unfestival."
 Their slogan in 1984 was "More Rock And Roll Than Anyone Has Dared"; Artists included Kerry Livgren, Resurrection Band, The Choir, Joe English, and the Sweet Comfort Band.
 Cornerstone was one of the premier Christian music festivals, and was most influential promoting groups on the fringe of Christian music.
 The last Cornerstone Festival was held in 2012, citing the difficult economy.

 The Alive Festival was founded in 1988 in Ohio and is one of the longest running three-day festivals with over 45 artists on three stages.
 In the 1990s the contemporary Christian music industry experienced explosive growth and saw the establishment of new festivals as well.
 The most significant of these are Purple Door and Tomfest, the latter of which regularly holds mini-festivals in diverse parts of the country.
 Since the turn of the century traveling tours such as Festival Con Dios and Shout Fest have appeared.
 They are often similar in structure to their secular counterparts such as Vans Warped Tour or Lollapalooza, offering extreme sports and a carnival-like atmosphere.
 Throughout the 2000s, the attendance at United States festivals grew significantly.
 According to one source, the number of Christian music festivals attended by more than 5000 youths grew from five in the year 2000 to 35 in 2006.
 As a result of this growth, many US festivals have formed a collective organization, the Christian Festival Association, to represent their interests.

 LifeLight Communications started an annual LifeLight Music Festival in 1998 which now occurs over Labor Day weekend on farmland near Worthing, South Dakota.